 Everyone will agree that being unemployed is a huge problem and exactly because it’s such a huge problem it’s often difficult to see a way out of it.
 Of course, searching for a job in 2016 is much easier than it was say back in 1986 because technology has afforded us various tools that enable our job search – check these job search tools out, for example - but still it’s just as emotionally demanding as it ever was.

-See Also: How to Craft a Killer Resume Opening
+See Also: Create a Killer CV Objective

 And precisely because it’s so demanding, most of us end up making mistakes throughout our job search that cost us dearly.
 If you’re not job searching the right way you can end up job searching for the better part of your life.
 To get a job, you simply need to be on top of your game and to do that you need to make sure that you’re not making any of these three mistakes.
 If you find yourself guilty of making them make sure that you stop and start all over again.